gregtemp/proj_nav/README.md

 ```

 ## Screenshot!
-Some project names n shit are "redacted" haha (in blue)
+Some project names are "redacted" haha (in blue)

 ![screenshot](proj_nav_screenshot.png)